hoyosmanuel/MSMC2-Protocol/docs/source/08_Data_Processing_7.rst

 .. note::

-   At this stage, the dataset includes intergenic regions previously intersected with the mappability mask (Directory mask_1), which were used as putatively neutral regions.
+   At this stage, the dataset includes intergenic regions previously intersected with the mappability mask (mask_1), which were used as putatively neutral regions.
 The karyotypes of the study species are known, and sex-linked scaffolds were identified in a previous step (X markers).
 Because MSMC assumes approximately homogeneous recombination and diploid Mendelian inheritance, scaffolds corresponding to the X chromosome were excluded from the main analysis.
-The scaffold number does not necessarily correspond 1:1 with chromosome number in genome assemblies produce with PCBIO, as assemblies may remain fragmented.
+The scaffold number does not necessarily correspond 1:1 with chromosome number in genome assemblies produce with PACBIO, as assemblies may remain fragmented.
 Therefore, the following scaffold selection was guided by both karyotype information and prior identification of sex-linked regions.

 .. note::

    For clarity, the following code is presented "step by step".
 However, it is more efficient to run it as an array job; it is broken down here so you can better understand the underlying logic, since using an array may make it harder to follow what is happening.
-   Este paso es importante
+This step is critical and requires careful attention.
+The `bcftools mpileup` command converts BAM alignments into VCF format.

+   The analysis is restricted to:
+   - autosomal scaffolds (`-r`)
+   - neutral callable regions (`-R`)

 .. code-block:: bash